Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/dont-overcomplicate-git.md

 tags:
   - developer
 ---

-I recently talked to someone who was confused by git commands in the terminal, and it was just not working.
+I recently talked to someone who was confused by git commands in the terminal, and it was not working.

 I again was confused about why this person was trying to push a simple commit using terminal commands?